 Most people who visit your site will not convert.

-In fact, they're the best possible audience to target because they already know who you are.
-So your ads can narrowly focus on explaining why they should use you instead of pulling double duty also explaining what you do.
-Ad focus improves CTR.
+These non-converters aren't a lost cause, however.
+In fact, they're the best possible audience to target with ads because they already know who you are.
+So now your ads can narrowly focus on explaining why they should use you instead of pulling double duty also explaining what you do.

 On Facebook, a retargeting campaign is created similarly to a prospecting campaign.
 There are a few differences in your audience setup, value props, and landing pages.

-Here's where these custom audiences come together.
-You'll create a new ad set that:
+Here's where these 3-4 new custom audiences come together.

 Since your ads failed to convert retargeted visitors the first time around, don't show them the exact same ads again!

-Instead, pitch them new, complementary value props.
+Instead, pitch them new and complementary value props.

-Specifically, have pages that separately focus on each value prop you're newly pitching: If you couldn't get visitors to convert with a broad focus, try going narrow.
+Further, if you want to go above and beyond for retargeting, not only should you show new ads, you should also show new landing pages.
+Specifically, test pages that separately focus on each value prop you're newly pitching: If you couldn't get visitors to convert with a broad focus, try going narrow with your pitch.